callsys/GenPromp/README.md

 ### 3.3 Training

-We use `accelerate` for multi-GPU training.
+`accelerate` is used for multi-GPU training.
 Here is a training example of GenPromp on ImageNet.
 In the first training stage, the weights of concept tokens of the representative embeddings are learned and saved to `ckpts/imagenet/`.
 In the second training stage, the weights of the learned concept tokens are loaded from `ckpts/imagenet/tokens`, then the weights of the UNet are finetuned and saved to `ckpts/imagenet/`.
 Other configurations can be seen in the config files (i.e. `configs/imagenet.yml` and `configs/imagenet_stage2.yml`) and can be modified by `--opt` with a parameter dict.

 ```
 accelerate config